StephenLian/HIA302-GroupA/README.md

 # HIA302-GroupA
 Team A project for HIA 302

+Aim : To identify if holidays or periods of increased travel play a role in the further proliferation of COVID-19 in Malaysia.

 General Objective:
-To provide an overview of daily Covid-19 Cases in Malaysia as well as other pertinent epidemiological information concerning the Covid-19 cases from 1st August 2022 till 30th November 2022.
+- To perform a descriptive analysis on the latest COVID-19 cases and hospitalisations to provide an overview of daily COVID-19 Cases in Malaysia and analyze possible impacts of holidays on COVID-19 cases from 1st August 2022 till 30th November 2022.

-Justification:
+- Utilizing analysis done for recommendation to improve management and understanding of the current COVID-19 situation.

 Specific Objectives:
-To describe the trend of reported number of daily Covid-19 cases.
+- To describe the trend of reported number of daily COVID-19 cases.
-To identify the trend percentage for daily Covid-19 cases admitted to hospital among daily covid-19 cases reported in Malaysia.
+- To identify the trend percentage for daily COVID-19 cases admitted to hospital among daily COVID-19 cases reported in Malaysia.
-To identify the trend percentage of daily Covid-19 cases admitted to ICU among reported daily covid-19 cases.
+- To identify the trend percentage of daily COVID-19 cases admitted to ICU among reported daily COVID-19 cases.
-To describe daily Covid-19 cases reported by each state in Malaysia.
+- To describe daily COVID-19 cases reported by each state in Malaysia.
-Data Collection Steps

 Hypothesis
-- The increase in Covid 19 cases nationwide will be reflected inversely after periods of increased mass gatherings as well as interstate travels during holidays and long weekends
+“The increase in COVID-19 cases nationwide will be reflected accordingly after periods of increased mass gatherings as well as interstate travels during holidays and long weekends.”

 Variable requirements:
 Daily Covid-19 Cases